“I want to quit.”

 Some activities provide early “off ramps” or trial periods for children who are interested but not sure about their extended passion.
 One of my daughter’s dance studios enabled dancers to take a class for a few months.
 At that point, they could discontinue the class or commit to six more months and a recital performance.
 My daughter just finished her 11th year at the studio, but that safety valve was helpful during the first year.

-2) Probe the reasons for quitting at a quiet time
+2) Probe the reasons for giving up at a quiet time

 Granted, if there’s a large problem, like a coach’s abuse or a teammate’s bullying, then intervention may be necessary.
 But if a child is simply frustrated with an activity, it is more effective to ask them why when they are calm and not in the heat of the moment.